 Upon leaving, we struggled with the vexed question of tipping.
 Now tipping is a moronic custom: Why do people bother?
 Why the hell don’t they just build the damned charge into the bill, like we do?
-I understand the argument – it provides a direct customer satisfaction feedback mechanism, which should logically lead to better service – but anyone who has ever travelled will promptly tell you that there is equally good and bad service to be sampled in both counties which do and don’t practise tipping.
-For example, the very concept of service is totally unknown throughout England, a country where tipping is not only expected, it is practically compulsory!
-In Australia and the United States, which don’t and do practise tipping respectively, you’ll be treated similarly (and not too bad).
+I understand the argument – it provides a direct customer satisfaction feedback mechanism, which should logically lead to better service – but anyone who has ever travelled will promptly tell you that there is equally good and bad service to be sampled both in counties which do and which don’t practise tipping.
+For example, the very concept of service is totally unknown throughout England, a country where tipping is not only expected, it is demanded with menaces.
+In Australia and the United States, which don’t and do practise tipping respectively, you’ll be treated similarly (and generally quite well) despite the different practices.

 When we eventually returned to our room, I immediately wrecked Jo’s spectacles by sitting on them.
 We lovingly wrapped the mortal remains in tissue paper and stowed them in a bag, watched an episode of the X-Files, then turned in.